monoxit/monoxit-hardspec/README.md

 # Project
 3rd party hardware specification for monoxit educational hardware modules.
-Based on rduino-tiny core with Attiny1634 support.
+Based on Arduino-tiny core with Attiny1634 support.

 ## Manual Deployment
 The folder tree contains 3rd party hardware specification and arduino-tiny core with Attiny1634 support.
 The tree is designed for Arduino IDE 1.5.7 (or later possibly).